 This is a tourist area and the most convenient place to stay is Livigno, in any season.
 There are many small family-run hotels, and houses and apartments for rent.

-You can make a reservation through some agencies which I myself have been using for many years.
-Please visit my post which contains more useful details.
+You can make a reservation through some agencies which I myself have been using for many years, Booking.com has been the best option.

 From my own perspective, this is a beautiful mountain achievable by anybody with just a normal fitness and regardless of age.
 But as always, you will feel the effects of altitude, so go slowly and enjoy, that is the point.
 The summit is very wide and flat.
 In the final 1 kilometer of your walk before reaching the summit you will gain only about 100 meters in altitude.

 So these final meters are a nice walk at a very high altitude, a perfect reward for you.
 We were in August and we did not have snow along the route, just little a bit at the summit but there was no need to walk through it.
 I have included this mountain in my list of best mountains to climb in Italy in one day.

 You might want also to check my text about Cima Piazzi, the highest mountain in the Livigno area.

 Refuge Baitèl del Monte

 As already described above, in the case of rain there is a stone refuge at the lake, it belongs to a society from the area but it is always open.
 There is a wood-stove and a gas-stove, chairs and table, and all equipment for cooking.
 Visitors willing to stay overnight should bring sleeping bags.

 There is enough place for sleeping for 8-10 people but no mattresses and no blankets.
 Running water is outside as well as the toilet.
 You may see how it is inside the refuge from the pictures above and also at an another page within this side here.

 Some more details about the route may be seen in these two videos below which depict approach from the Italian side.